andthum/hpc_submit_scripts/CONTRIBUTING.rst

     skip this step.

-5. Run tests
+5. Run Tests
 ------------

 No tests implemented, yet.
 Skip this step (unless you have implemented tests).

-6. Stage and commit your changes
+6. Stage and Commit Your Changes
 --------------------------------

 `Record your changes to the repository`_: